JNavas2/NoAMP/README.md

 For support, bug reports, or feature requests, please open an **[Issue](https://github.com/JNavas2/NoAMP/issues)**.

+## Privacy

+- This app does not collect, store, or transmit any personal or browsing data, except for opening a no AMP page when you request it.
+- No tracking, no analytics, no ads, open source.

 ## License

 This project is licensed under the **[MIT License](https://github.com/JNavas2/NoAMP/blob/main/LICENSE.md)**.